How organizations can accelerate future-readiness by embedding recognition into upskilling and reskilling pathways.

 McKinsey: 87% of executives report challenges addressing skill gaps internally.

-World Bank: 58% of the global workforce needs to acquire new skills to stay relevant.
+The World Bank estimates that 58% of the global workforce needs to acquire new skills to remain relevant.

-World Economic Forum: 44% of core skills are projected to be disrupted by 2027.
+World Economic Forum: 44% of core skills are likely to face disruption by 2027.

 Gallup: 80% of professionals emphasize the rising importance of soft skills amid technological change